 What is Herzberg’s Two Factor Theory?

 Two Factor Theory is based on two sides to motivation.
-Hygiene factors which are required by don’t increase motivation and growth factors which are the crucial factors which actually drive motivation.
+Hygiene factors which are required but don’t increase motivation and growth factors which are the crucial factors which actually drive motivation.

 Herzberg first discussed his influential theory in 1959’s Motivation to Work.
 It’s also known as the ‘Hygiene-motivation theory’ because it groups motivators into these two categories, hygiene and growth.